 Richard L. Sharpee, Ph.D., President

-Dr. Sharpee is Director, Science and Nutrition at NOW Health Group, Inc. in Bloomingdale, IL and President NHRI.
+Dr. Sharpee is Director of Science and Nutrition at NOW Health Group, Inc. in Bloomingdale, IL and President of the NHRI.
 At NOW Foods, he is responsible for new product development, clinical testing for safety and effectiveness, international registrations and technical support for all dietary supplement products in both the practitioner line (Protocol for Life Balance) and retail market world-wide.
 At the NHRI, he is the managing director and responsible for the development of scientific symposia on the scientific evidence of the health benefits and cost-effectiveness of dietary supplements.
-He received a B.S degree in Bacteriology from the Univ. of Wisconsin, a M.S. in Microbiology and immunologyfrom Miami Univ. and a Ph.D. in Microbiology (Virology) from Univ. of Nebraska.
+He received a B.S degree in Bacteriology from the Univ. of Wisconsin, a M.S. in Microbiology and Immunology from Miami University and a Ph.D. in Microbiology (Virology) from the University of Nebraska.
 He has over 30 years of broad-based experience in infectious disease research, innovative industry-first product development, GMP manufacturing and technical market support in the dietary supplement, animal health and pharmaceutical industries.
-He was named as a “Top 100 innovator” for the development of the world’s first vaccine for feline leukemia, a co-discoverer of rotavirus and the discoverer of coronavirus in cattle.
+He was named as a “Top 100 Innovator” for the development of the world’s first vaccine for feline leukemia, a co-discoverer of rotavirus and the discoverer of coronavirus in cattle.

 Ronald Ross Watson, Ph.D., Technical Director

 Dr. Watson is the Chairman of the Scientific Advisory Board and Technical Director of the Managing Board.
 He has edited 70 books, mostly in nutrition and food sciences.
-He presently directs or has directed several NIH funded biomedical grants relating to immune function and cardiovascular effects.
-Dr. Watson was Director of a National Institutes of Health funded Alcohol Research Center for five years, whose goal was to understand the role of alcohol-induced immunosuppression and disease resistance in animals.
+He directs or has directed several Natural Institute of Health funded biomedical grants relating to immune function and cardiovascular effects.
+Dr. Watson was Director of a NIH funded Alcohol Research Center for five years, whose goal was to understand the role of alcohol-induced immunosuppression and disease resistance in animals.
 He is an internationally recognized Complementary and Alternative Medical researcher, nutritionist and immunologist.
 Dr. Watson also initiated and directed other NIH-associated work at the University of Arizona College of Medicine.
 He is a professor at the College of Public Health.
 He completed his Ph.D. degree in 1971 in Biochemistry from Michigan State University.
 His postdoctoral schooling was completed at the Harvard School of Public Health in Nutrition and Microbiology, including a two-year postdoctoral research experience in immunology.
 Professor Watson is a distinguished member of several national and international nutrition, immunology, and cancer societies, having published 500 research papers and reviews.
-He has a patent pending for a dietary supplement and has worked extensively for decades on the role of nutrient supplements in immune regulation, recently studying Pycnogenol in heart disease therapy.
-He is the panel manager of the research team reviewing grants in active nutritional elements in foods, for the USDA.
+He has a patent pending for a dietary supplement and has worked extensively for decades on the role of nutrient supplements in immune regulation, recently studying pycnogenol in heart disease therapy.
+He is the panel manager of the research team reviewing grants in active nutritional elements in foods, for the United States Department of Agriculture.

 James S. Turner, Chairman